 One thing I notice time and time again with artists and crafters is the frustration with managing their online presence.
-Most creative entrepreneurs would much rather be spending their time being creative, making things, doodling… anything but getting caught up in the world that is facebook, twitter, pinterest, and instagram.
+Most creative entrepreneurs would much rather be spending their time being creative, making things, doodling… anything but getting caught up in the world that is facebook, twitter, Pinterest, and Instagram.

 Sure, there are tons of ways to have other people do the work for you, but they all cost money.
-Until you’re really making enough, it’s easy to sit back and tell yourself that you’ll keep plugging along until… until… [insert random idea of a perfect scenario here].
+Until you’re really making enough, it’s easy to sit back and tell yourself that you’ll keep plugging along until… until… [insert the random idea of a perfect scenario here].

 So I’ve decided to come up with a list of 9 ways to simplify your social media efforts.
 Let’s go!

 - Use tools.
 Potters use wheels and slab rollers and carving nibs.
 Painters use brushes and writers use computers/typewriters/pens.
 Stop wasting your time by going to each site all day long.
 Tools like Buffer and others are there to help.
 Sure, some cost money but some don’t and you can always ease your way into it.
 Just do yourself a time-saving favor and look into them.
 Now.